 Helen Williams: What could the HR implications be of Orange’s prospective merger with T-Mobile?

 Linda Kennedy: We don’t even know if it will happen yet, but it will certainly be a very interesting time for us, and the key is for HR to be involved right the way through.
 My aim is to be there up front when the organisational design is done, and ensure HR is represented.
 The problem is HR is often brought in at the back end in such situations and told to fill the slots, rather than playing an active role in the design.

 Helen Williams: In our end-of-term report for HR, our experts are positive about HR’s performance in 2009, and say the most successful HR professionals are those closely involved in the business.

-, we didn't see a clean-out.
-The function has grown phenomenally in the past 10 years, and while hiring stopped, and there has been some trimming, we haven't seen a huge cutback of those roles which were added in over the past decade.
+Gareth Jones:Although HR recruitment fell off a cliff this year, we didn’t see a clean-out.
+The function has grown phenomenally in the past 10 years, and while hiring stopped, and there has been some trimming, we haven’t seen a huge cutback of those roles which were added in over the past decade.